Dendrobium fellowsii

-Dendrobium fellowsii, commonly known as the native damsel orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae and has upright pseudobulbs, up to five leaves and groups of up to five pale green or yellowish flowers with a deep purple labellum.
+Dendrobium fellowsii, commonly known as native damsel orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae and has upright pseudobulbs, up to five leaves and groups of up to five pale green or yellowish flowers with a deep purple labellum.
 It grows in tropical North Queensland.

 Description

 Dendrobium fellowsii is an epiphytic or lithophytic herb that has upright, cylindrical dark purplish pseudobulbs 50-250 mm long and 6-10 mm wide.

 There are between two and five dark green leaves 15-100 mm long and 15-20 mm wide.
 The flowering stems are 40-80 mm long and bear between two and seven resupinate, pale green or yellowish flowers 15-20 mm long and 20-25 mm wide.
 The dorsal sepal is egg-shaped, 6-10 mm long and about 5 mm wide.

 The lateral sepals are triangular, 8-12 mm long, about 5 mm wide and spread widely apart from each other.
 The petals are narrow egg-shaped, 5-8 mm long and about 3 mm wide.
 The labellum is deep purple, about 10 mm long and 7 mm wide with three lobes.
 The side lobes are relatively large and curve upwards and the middle lobe is broad with two parallel ridges.
 Flowering occurs from October to January.